lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 These field are both unidirectional and must not be set to bidirectional in a rule entry.

 If single value is expected by the client, it can be stored in the TV and elided during the transmission.
-Otherwise if several possible value are expected by the client, a matching-list should be used to limit the size of the residue.
-If not, the possible, the value as to be sent as a variable length residue.
+Otherwise, if several possible values are expected by the client, a matching-list should be used to limit the size of the residue.
+If not the possible, the value as to be sent as a residue (fixed or variable length).

 ## CoAP option Max-Age field, CoAP option Uri-Host and Uri-Port fields